8 Essential Embroidery Supplies (List for Beginners)

 B. Cut-Away Stabilizer

-Cut-away stabilizer is great for knits and other stretchy fabrics because it has less stretch and thus stabilizes better.
-It also works great for densely stitched designs to prevent puckering.
+Cut-away stabilizers are great for knits and other stretchy fabrics because they have less stretch and thus stabilize better.
+They also work great for densely stitched designs to prevent puckering.
+Simply cut it away from the design after embroidery.

 C. No-Show Mesh Stabilizer

+No-show mesh stabilizer (also known as PolyMesh) is a soft, strong cut-away stabilizer that is great for knits when minimizing show-through on light fabrics.
 When deciding which no-show mesh stabilizer to choose, you can select between a fusible option to iron on or a non-fusible option.

 D. Sticky Stabilizer